pfrazee/nquery/README.md

 1
 ```

-The response entity includes a stream of direct or representative return values.
-Traversals are an example of representative returns; they get back the numeric length of the set created by the traversal (rather than the set itself, which contains non-transferrable references to DOM elements).
-The return values are written to the response stream as the operations are run, so persistant transactions (requests) can be used to make continuous updates.
+The response stream includes direct or representative return values.
+Traversals are an example of representative returns: they get back the numeric length of the set created by the traversal (rather than the set itself, which contains non-transferrable references).
+The return values are written to the response stream as the operations are run.

+Persistant transactions (requests) can be used to make continuous updates.

 ```application/javascript
 // Persistant transactions